The Role of the Worker Bee

 • wax glands

-It is used to carry nectar back to the hive.
 The honey stomach is not part of their regular digestive system.
 (Honey is not bee vomit).

-Using flakes of wax secreted from glands on their abdomen, they shape thousands of hexagonal wax cells.
+Another important job performed by worker bees is the building of honeycomb.
+Using flakes of wax secreted from glands on their abdomen, they shape thousands of wax cells.
 This comb provides storage space for food and room to rear young.

-Age Related Tasks
+Age Related Tasks of Worker Bees

-Like all insects, honey bees go thru complete metamorphosis (egg, larva, pupa, adult).
 From the day an egg is laid by the queen to emergence of adult worker bees is about 21 days.
 Now, begins their life of servitude.

-Though we see a general age division among these jobs, the needs of the colony can have a big effect.
-If a hive loses a large portion of foraging bees due to poisoning, disease, etc. younger adults will be advanced to foragers regardless of their age.
+If a hive loses a large portion of their field bees due to poisoning, disease, etc. younger adults will be advanced to foragers regardless of their age.
+This transition of job assignments is necessary to best meet colony needs.

 Cleaning and Polishing: Day 1-3

+Upon emergence, the young worker’s first task is to clean and polish the her cell.
 The next couple of days will see the worker bee doing general comb maintenance.
-She cleans and polishes all of the brood nest area.

 House Duties: Day 3-16